-- The problem of evil is not really a logical problem for the Christian. - It does not expose some kind of logical flaw in the Christian worldview. - But for many people it may be a psychological and emotional one.
+- We will demonstrate that the problem of evil is not really a logical problem for the Christian. - It does not expose some kind of logical flaw in the Christian worldview. - But for many people it may be a psychological and emotional one.